apache/pekko-http/docs/src/main/paradox/common/http-model.md

 Server
-: A `Server` header is usually added automatically to any response and its value can be configured via the `akka.http.server.server-header` setting.
+: A `Server` header is usually added automatically to any response and its value can be configured via the `pekko.http.server.server-header` setting.
 Additionally an application can override the configured header with a custom one by adding it to the response's `header` sequence.

 User-Agent
-: A `User-Agent` header is usually added automatically to any request and its value can be configured via the `akka.http.client.user-agent-header` setting.
+: A `User-Agent` header is usually added automatically to any request and its value can be configured via the `pekko.http.client.user-agent-header` setting.
 Additionally an application can override the configured header with a custom one by adding it to the request's `header` sequence.

 Date